-The Covid-19 pandemic created an entire shutdown of manufacturing activities (Goodarzian et al., 2021), and many other processes were widely affected.
-However, it could be a driving force for the implementation of innovative technology throughout society with the long-term potential of many innovations (Zimmerling and Chen, 2021).
+The Covid-19 pandemic created an entire shutdown of manufacturing activities (Goodarzian et al. 2021), and many other processes were widely affected.
+However, it could be a driving force for the implementation of innovative technology throughout society with the long-term potential of many innovations (Zimmerling and Chen 2021).
 Many manufacturing firms shifted their focus to producing critical goods during the pandemic and used their resources in an effective way.
-In this regard, optimization algorithms can play the role of a support tool for manufacturers to make effective decisions in increasing production efficiency.
-Therefore, to solve production and distribution problems during Covid-19, Goodarzian et al., (2021) proposed three hybrid meta-heuristic algorithms.
-Furthermore, Cao et al. (2021) conducted Laser powder bed fusion (LPBF) experiments and proposed a machine learning framework to generate optimal process parameters to obtain dimensional accuracy and surface roughness after optimization.
+In this regard, optimisation algorithms can play the role of a support tool for manufacturers to make effective decisions in increasing production efficiency.
+Therefore, to solve production and distribution problems during Covid-19, Goodarzian et al. (2021) proposed three hybrid meta-heuristic algorithms.
+Furthermore, Cao et al. (2021) conducted Laser powder bed fusion (LPBF) experiments and proposed a machine learning framework to generate optimal process parameters to obtain dimensional accuracy and surface roughness after optimisation.

-Feng et al. (2021) proposed a hybrid approach of particle swarm optimization (PSO) and genetic algorithm (GA) to save printing time and wastage of materials and it is very helpful for manufacturers and designers.
-On the other hand, Tian et al. (2021) believed that classical PSO cannot assure to attain optimal solutions and they proposed the CMOPSO approach ("combined multi-objective particle swarm optimization") to offer solutions for emissions and energy consumption concerning green manufacturing.
-For manufacturing workshops, Zhou et al. (2021) proposed a three-staged resource allocation optimization method to enable rapid resource distribution decision-making.
-Aqil and Allali (2021) assessed a manufacturing optimization problem namely the hybrid flow shop scheduling problem and proposed six algorithms based on the water wave optimization algorithms and the migratory bird optimization.
+Feng et al. (2021) proposed a hybrid approach of particle swarm optimisation (PSO) and genetic algorithm (GA) to save printing time and wastage of materials and it is very helpful for manufacturers and designers.
+On the other hand, Tian, Ma, and Meng (2021) believed that classical PSO cannot assure to attain optimal solutions and they proposed the CMOPSO approach ('combined multi-objective particle swarm optimisation') to offer solutions for emissions and energy consumption concerning green manufacturing.
+For manufacturing workshops, Zhou et al. (2021) proposed a three-staged resource allocation optimisation method to enable rapid resource distribution decision-making.
+Agil and Allali (2021) assessed a manufacturing optimisation problem namely the hybrid flow shop scheduling problem and proposed six algorithms based on the water wave optimisation algorithms and the migratory bird optimisation.

-Proposition 21: To solve RM and scheduling problems using optimization algorithms during the pandemic and other disasters.
+Proposition 21: To solve RM and scheduling problems using optimisation algorithms during the pandemic and other disasters.

-Proposition 22: To develop an RM model using artificial neural network (ANN), metaheuristics methods, and other AI-based techniques for emergency production of critical items during the pandemic.
+Proposition 22: To develop an RM model using artificial neural network (ANN), meta-heuristics methods, and other AI-based techniques for emergency production of critical items during the pandemic.

-6.12 Data-Driven manufacturing model
+6.12.
+Data-Driven manufacturing model

-Manufacturing firms try to achieve the considerable potential to enhance their efficiency and productivity by implementing data-driven manufacturing (Gökalp et al., 2021).
-In recent years, the competencies of empirical methods have significantly extended because of the advancements in the field of machine learning and computational intelligence which are incorporated into the data-driven modeling field (Solomatine et al., 2008).
-Data-driven models develop the relationship in the system by employing an algorithm for manufacturing data such as ANN, linear regression, etc. (Kim, 2017).
-Data-driven models are required to examine the manufacturing data which faced an unprecedented rise in terms of its generated volume because of the adoption of smart factories, cyber-physical systems, internet of things (IoT) in an industry (Sadati et al., 2018).
-According to Konchak et al., (2021), for the operational recovery from the Covid-19 crisis, a transparent and coordinated data-driven approach is essential which is based on a robust workshop testing capability.
+Manufacturing firms try to achieve the considerable potential to enhance their efficiency and productivity by implementing data-driven manufacturing (Gökalp et al. 2021).
+In recent years, the competencies of empirical methods have significantly extended because of the advancements in the field of machine learning and computational intelligence which are into data-driven modellina field incorporated the (Solomatine, See, and Abrahart 2009).
+Data-driven models develop the relationship in the system by employing an algorithm for manufacturing data such as ANN, linear regression, etc. (Kim 2017).
+Data-driven models are required to examine the manufacturing data which faced an unprecedented rise in terms of its generated volume because of the adoption of smart factories, cyber-physical systems, internet of things (IoT) in an industry (Sadati, Chinnam, and Nezhad 2018).
+According to Konchak et al. (2021), for the operational recovery from the Covid-19 crisis, a transparent and coordinated data-driven approach is essential which is based on a robust workshop testing capability.